GStreamer/gstreamer/markdown/frequently-asked-questions/using.md

 also make sure it is not too loud and you are not wearing your headphones.

-In GNOME, you can configure audio output for most applications by running

-    $ gstreamer-properties

-which can also be found in the start menu (Applications -\> Preferences -\> Multimedia Systems Selector).
-In KDE, there is not yet a shared way of setting audio output for all applications; however, applications such as Amarok allow you to specify an audio output in their preferences dialog.

 ## How can I see what GStreamer plugins I have on my system ?

 To do this you use the gst-inspect command-line tool, which comes